wellcometrust/grants_tagger_light/README.md

 │                           to disk                                                                                │
 │                           [default: None]                                                                        │
 │                           [required]                                                                             │
-╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ --shards             INTEGER  Number os shards to divide training IterativeDataset to (improves performance)     │ │                               [default: -1, meaning no shards].
+Recommended: os.cpu_count()                      │ │ --num-proc           INTEGER  Number of processes to use for preprocessing [default: os.cpu_count()]             │ │ --help                        Show this message and exit.                                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

+If you are running directly training without calling preprocess, you can specify the same parameters as preprocess:

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ --test-size          FLOAT    Fraction of data to use for testing [default: 0.05]                                │ │ --num-proc           INTEGER  Number of processes to use for preprocessing [default: 8]                          │ │ --max-samples        INTEGER  Maximum number of samples to use from the json [default: -1]                       │ │ --shards             INTEGER  Number os shards to divide training IterativeDataset to (improves performance)     │ │                               [default: -1, meaning no shards].
-Recommended: 100                                 │ │ --help                        Show this message and exit.                                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ --test-size          FLOAT    Fraction of data to use for testing [default: 0.05]                                │ │ --max-samples        INTEGER  Maximum number of samples to use from the json [default: -1]                       │ │ --train-years        TEXT     Comma-separated years you want to include in training (e.g: 2020,2021)             │ │                               [default: None, meaning all years]                                                 │ │ --test-years         TEXT     Comma-separated years you want to include in test (e.g: 2020,2021)                 │ │                               [default: None, meaning all years]                                                 │ │ --tags               TEXT     Comma-separated tags you want to included (e.g: Pandemics,COVID19)                 │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```